PeterC66/m4ops/NotesStandardsPractices.md

 - [GitHub Guides](https://guides.github.com/); [Learn Git and GitHub](https://medium.freecodecamp.org/how-you-can-learn-git-and-github-while-youre-learning-to-code-7a592ea287ba)
 - [draft pull requests](https://github.blog/2019-02-14-introducing-draft-pull-requests/)
 - [Useful guide to git protocol](https://medium.com/@francesco.agnoletto/how-to-not-f-up-your-local-files-with-git-part-1-e0756c88fd3c) and [Learn Version Control with Git](https://www.git-tower.com/learn/git/ebook/en/desktop-gui/basics/what-is-version-control#start)
+- A [Git blob (binary large object)](https://developer.github.com/v3/git/blobs/#git-blobs) is the object type used to store the contents of each file in a git repository.

 - Notes
   - Initialise repository for this project, or "clone" (=download / copy) one to your local computer